-School Menus and Nutrition Information
+Menus and Nutrient Information

-School lunch meals include an entree with protein and whole grain-rich breads or grains, with 3-4 servings of fruits and vegetables with a focus on nutrient-rich dark green and red/orange vegetables, and legumes as choices, and skim or 1% low-fat milk.
-We also offer salad and sandwich meals that meet these same meal components.
-For $2.60 or less, school lunch is the BEST Meal Deal in town.
+Note: Due to supply chain challenges, some menu items may be unavailable or prepared differently.
+We apologize for the inconvenience and appreciate your patience.What's in a school lunch?School lunch meals include an entree with protein and whole grain-rich breads or grains, with 3-4 servings of fruits and vegetables with a focus on nutrient-rich dark green and red/orange vegetables, and legumes as choices, and skim or 1% low-fat milk.
+We also offer salad and sandwich meals that meet these same meal requirements.Our menus may surprise you!

 - Menus highlight the focus on vegetable sub-groups of dark green, red-orange, and legumes with many choices and great new recipes.